Rules & Resources

 -

-#PitchDis cannot vet all of the agents and editors participating.
-Please research anyone you submit your work to.
-Please remember - legitimate agents and publishers will NOT charge you to review or edit your work.
+While agents and editors have to register to participate in #PitchDis this year, we strongly recommend you research anyone you submit your work to.
+And please remember - legitimate agents and publishers will NOT charge you to review or edit your work.

 -